fkyeeb/H2O/README.md

 **User scenario**: I would like to explore the patterns of gene duplications in my plant phylogenomic dataset and gene copy losses after putative ancient WGD events.

 > [!TIP]
-> The summary tree topology is going to affect the counts.
+> The consensus tree topology is going to affect the counts.
 If you are exploring different phylogenetic hypotheses with the main workflow, you may want to use the best-supported topology here.

 ![drawio](tutorials/dup_workflow.drawio.svg)